microsoft/ODBC-Specification/ODBC 4.0.md

 Applications can determine whether or not the access token has expired by calling SQLGetConnectAttr with the SQL\_ATTR\_CONNECTION\_DEAD attribute.
 As this connection attribute is also used by the Driver Manager in connection pooling, getting this attribute is performance critical and the driver SHOULD NOT make a round trip to determine the status of the connection, but should return SQL\_CD\_TRUE if it has previously determined that the connection is dead.

-If [SQL\_ATTR\_REFRESH\_CONNECTION](#sql_attr_-credentials) is SQL\_REFRESH\_MANUAL, or the driver is unable to refresh the token, attempting to call an operation that requires a connection after the access token has expired returns SQL\_ERROR with a SQLState value of 08006 (Connection Failure).
+If [SQL\_ATTR\_REFRESH\_CONNECTION](#sql-attr-refresh-connection) is SQL\_REFRESH\_MANUAL, or the driver is unable to refresh the token, attempting to call an operation that requires a connection after the access token has expired returns SQL\_ERROR with a SQLState value of 08006 (Connection Failure).
 Applications can attempt to refresh the connection by calling SQLSetConnectAttr with SQL\_ATTR\_REFRESH\_CONNECTION and, if successful, retry the failed operation.
 If refreshing the connection fails, the application must close the connection (resulting in any dependent statement or descriptor handles being implicitly freed) and start over.

-Issue: should we define more specific subcodes/diag fields for expired token?
-Note that, in many cases, the service won’t know that the connection issue was an expired token versus some other connection failure, so we’d still have to allow fall-back to the general ConnectionFailure.

 ###3.2.5 Token Refresh

 Access tokens can be refreshed automatically by the driver, or manually by the application.

-####3.2.5.1 SQL\_ATTR\_ CREDENTIALS
+####3.2.5.1 SQL\_ATTR\_CREDENTIALS

 Applications can retrieve the current connection information, including (for web authorization scenarios) the current access token, along with refresh token and expiration, as appropriate, by calling SQLGetConnectAttr for the new SQL\_ATTR\_ CREDENTIALS connection attribute.